SergiusTheBest/plog/README.md

 }
 ```

-`header` converts a file header for a new file. `convert` converts all other messages.

 *Refer to [CustomConverter](samples/CustomConverter) for a complete sample.*

 #Samples
-There are number of samples that demonstrate various aspects of using plog.
+There are a number of samples that demonstrate various aspects of using plog.
 They can be found in the [samples](samples) folder:

 |Sample|Description|
 |------|-----------|